|

 The social mixing of a sports club is termed "Social

-Cohesion" and a group with shared formal goals who are normally successful
+Cohesion", and a group with formal shared goals which are generally successful

-as a group (e.g. the 8 rowers in a boat race) is referred to as "Task
+as a group (e.g. the eight rowers in a boat race) is referred to as "Task

 Cohesion".